Fisk-University/Archivist-Documentation/customVocabularySample/README.md

 ## Customizing Your Vocabulary

-Each sample file follows the [turtle](https://json-ld.org/) format.
+The .ttl sample file follows the [turtle](https://json-ld.org/) format.
 You can:
 - Edit or replace term labels and URIs.
 - Add or remove fields relevant to your collection.
 - Include descriptions, comments, or examples for each term.